RetroReversing/retroReversing/categories/tools/Tools.md

 # Explore the Tools of the Trade

 Back in the day, game development was both an art and a science, involving a unique set of tools and technologies.
 On this site, you'll find comprehensive links and guides to the essential tools used during the golden era of video game creation.
-Here's a glimpse of what you can expect:

 ## Programming